junaedahmed/Lenovo-T460-Clover/README.md

 - Once the install finishes go through the setup process take the contents of the install folder which will be just like you used for the USB installer instead move all those contents to the EFI directory of the Drive that used to install Mac OS on because this will be your permanent clover set up.
 Once you do that you should then be able to into Clover every time you start up and then go directly to your macOS.
 There are ways to configure it so that you can start directly in the Mac OS but you'll have to figure that out on your own.

 - If you decide to go with a USB Wifi dongle instead of upgrading the PCIe card then keep in mind that you will not get the full functionality you would have with an official AirPort module such as AirDrop and Location Services.
 I suggest using the Asus USB-53 Nano Wireless A/C dongle Because I know for a fact it works with this build and macOS Catalina in general.
 You'll need to install the driver and wireless utility that comes with it or dl it from Asus' website and then reboot the computer and it will work.
 You can even open up the computer and unscrew the 3rd USB port that's seated next to the power port on the computer and then you can just plug the USB module in and push the board back from it's seating slightly then close up the case and then you'll have wifi without that little USB module sticking out of the side of the computer all the time.
 I did this for a few weeks and it works great.

+## If you found my work useful please consider supporting me on Patreon

+<a href="https://www.patreon.com/bePatron?u=33582929" data-patreon-widget-type="become-patron-button">Become a Patron!</a>

+## Thanks to

+All the hackintosh community, especially you guys on Acidanthera team.